houseofcat/turbocookedrabbit/README.md

 }
 ```

-There is a chance for a pause/delay/lag when there are no Connectoins/Channels available.
+There is a chance for a pause/delay/lag when there are no Connections/Channels available.
 High performance on your system may require fine tuning and benchmarking.
 The thing is though, you can't just add Connections and Channels evenly.
-Connections, server side, are not an infinite resource (channel construction/destruction either!).
-You can't keep just adding connections though.
+Connections, server side, are not an infinite resource (channel construction/destruction isn't really either!).
+You can't keep just adding connections though so I alleviate that by keeping them cached/pooled for you.

 The following code demonstrates one super important part with ConnectionPools: **flag erred Channels**.
-RabbitMQ server closes Channels on error, meaning this guy is dead.
+RabbitMQ server closes Channels on error, meaning this little guy is dead.
 You normally won't know it's dead until the next time you use it - and that can mean messages lost.
-By flagging the channel as dead, when returning it, we process
-the dead channel and attempt replace it.
+By flagging the channel as having had an error, when returning it, we process the dead channel and attempt replace it.

 ```golang
 // Publish sends a single message to the address on the letter using a cached ChannelHost.